Mkv47/Memory_Pattern_Scanner/README.md

 1. Build the project using your preferred C++ compiler (e.g., Visual Studio).
 2. Run the executable with appropriate permissions to access target process memory.
 3. Configure the pattern and process ID or name to scan against.

-*Note: Specific usage instructions and examples will be added soon.*

 ## Technologies